soringp/elrond-balance-address-generator/README.md

 Original keygenerator: https://github.com/ElrondNetwork/elrond-go/tree/master/cmd/keygenerator

-To compile the keygen, download the https://github.com/ElrondNetwork/elrond-go repository using the tutorial at  and replace cmd/keygenerator/main.go with my version.
+To compile the keygen, download the https://github.com/ElrondNetwork/elrond-go repository using the tutorial for your platform, described below, and replace cmd/keygenerator/main.go with my version.

 Building on Linux: